 And you’d be surprised at which of these methods is the most effective!
 On that note, let’s talk about how we can even measure the effectiveness of a CBD delivery method.

-How Do We Measure The Effectiveness Of A CBD Application Method?
+The Effectiveness Of A CBD Application Method?

 In order to understand the effectiveness of CBD oil products, we must talk about the concept of bioavailability first.
 That term signifies the amount of the product that gets into your system.
 All of the various delivery methods we just listed have different levels of effectiveness, which we’ll specify by referencing percentages.